10 Best Free File Manager Apps for Android

 The app supports SSH File Transfer and USB OTG.
 It has built-in viewers for images, audio, text, and videos.
 The video player also supports subtitles.
 The app also offers web access, so you can manage files on your Android phone from the PC.

-The app also gives you an option of secret vault for keeping your sensitive files password protected.
+The app also gives you the option of a secret vault for keeping your sensitive files password protected.

 The app also supports ZIP compression.
 So, you can compress and decompress ZIP files.
 The app also works as an extension to some other apps, Gmail, to attach files.